 We want to ensure you remain in control of your personal data.
 Part of this is making sure you understand your legal rights, which are as follows:

-- the right to confirmation as to whether or not we have your personal data and, if we do, to obtain a copy of the personal information we hold (this is known as subject access request);
+the right to confirm as to whether or not we have your personal data and, if we do, to obtain a copy of the personal information we hold (this is known as subject access request);

 Please keep in mind that there are exceptions to the rights above and, though we will always try to respond to your satisfaction, there may be situations where we are unable to do so.

-If you would like further information on your rights or wish to exercise them, please write to Demos’ Head of External Affairs, 76 Vincent Square, London, SW1P 2PD or by email; firstname.lastname@example.org
+If you would like further information on your rights or wish to exercise them, please write to our Head of External Affairs, Dynamic-Methods, 514, Lilamani Corporate Heights, opp.
+BRTS Bus Stop, Nava Vadaj, Ahmedabad, Gujarat 380013 or by email; [email protected]

-You can complain to Demos directly by contacting our Head of External Affairs using the details set out above.
+You can complain to us directly by contacting our Head of External Affairs using the details set out above.

-Our website uses local storage strictly for system administration to provide you with the best possible experience – used in order to create reports relating to web traffic and user preferences.
-This includes: your IP address; details of which web browser or operating system was used; and information on how you use the site.
+Our website uses local storage strictly for system administration to provide you with the best experience–used to create reports relating to web traffic and user preferences.
+This includes your IP address; details of which web browser or operating system was used; and information on how you use the site.

 Links to other sites

 Our website contains hyperlinks to many other websites.
-We are not responsible for the content or functionality of any of those external websites.
+We are not responsible for the content or functionality of those external websites.

-Note on compliance with the General Data Protection Regulation as pertaining to use of social media data within Demos projects
+Note on compliance with the General Data Protection Regulation as pertaining to the use of social media data within our projects

-The Centre for the Analysis of Social Media (CASM) often conducts research which involves the collection and analysis of publicly available data from social media platforms.
+The Centre for the Analysis of Social Media (CASM) often conducts research, which involves the collection and analysis of publicly available data from social media platforms.
 Much of this data, including usernames, is considered personal data under the General Data Protection Regulation (GDPR).
-In order to ensure this data is processed lawfully and transparently, the following procedures are followed by CASM projects undertaken by Demos:
+In order to ensure this data is processed lawfully and transparently, the following procedures are followed by CASM projects undertaken by us:

-- All data collected from social media platforms is accessed through the official application programming interface (API) of that platform, and stored and used in compliance with that API’s terms of service.
+- All data collected from social media platforms are accessed through the official application programming interface (API) of that platform and stored and used in compliance with that API’s terms of service.

 - Data is only collected from platforms for which users have provided clear consent, as defined in Article 4(11) of the GDPR, to provide that platform with published data